 6. Send InMail.

-When your list is in order, it’s time to say hello.
-If you are already connected to someone, sending a message on LinkedIn is free.
-If the recipient is not in your network, you have to pay to get in their inbox with an InMail (LinkedIn has bills to pay, too!
+Say hello to your business targets.
+If you're already connected, sending a message on LinkedIn is free.
+If the recipient is not in your network, you have to pay to get into their inbox.
+(LinkedIn has bills to pay, too!
 Here’s their sales pitch).
-Don’t want to shell out the cash for an InMail?
-There’s always good old fashioned e-mail.
+Don't want to shell out the cash?
+There's always good old fashioned e-mail.

-Your message should allude to connections you have in common or shared business interests.
+Your message should mention connections you have in common, especially shared business interests.
 Add a personal note to the connection request.
-Finally, follow the prospect’s company page on LinkedIn to stay plugged in to news and to identify topics of conversation for your follow-up message.
+Finally, follow the prospect's company page on LinkedIn to stay plugged into news that will give you something to talk about in your follow-up message.

 B2B business development on LinkedIn comes down to making yourself and your company look good, using search tools to target businesses and employees who matter to you, and personalizing messages that will get your foot in the door.